-Henry Ford isn’t famous about his Portfolio Management skills, but a well-known statement by Henry Ford is:
+Henry Ford is not known for his Portfolio Management skills, but and famous quote from Henry Ford is:

-Faster horses would provide speedier transport.
-Nobody had yet thought about the possibility that you do not need a horse to drive a coach.
-It is because of this new invention that Henry Ford has changed our street scene forever.
+In fact, faster horses would make for faster transportation.
+No one had yet thought about the possibility that a carriage could also run without a horse as a drive.
+It was precisely because of this new invention that Henry Ford changed our street scene forever.

-Within ICT (Information & Communication Technology), we are continually innovating.
-It is this drive for the New New Thing that has created a rapid growth curve in IT development.
+Within ICT (Information & Communication Technology), we are constantly innovating.
+It is precisely this drive for the New New Thing that has created a rapid growth curve in IT development.
 And with it, for the role of ICT within society as a whole.
 Like the automobile at the time of Henry Ford.
 And that does deal with Portfolio Management.

-Within Portfolio Management, we distinguish two essential tasks:
+Within Portfolio Management, we distinguish two main tasks:

 - Finding the New New Thing

-- Building a set of products that meet the needs of our customers
+- Building a set of products that fulfills the needs of our customers

-To implement the New New Thing, portfolio managers have a lot of discussions with suppliers.
-These suppliers come up with improvements to existing products or new solutions.
-Some of these improvements and solutions have emerged from market research.
-Others were their irritations.
-And sometimes because it is finally technically possible.
+To properly implement the New New Thing, portfolio and product managers of IT providers are in frequent discussions with vendors.
+These vendors come up with improvements to existing products or entirely new solutions.
+Some of these improvements and solutions emerged from market surveys, some were own irritations and some because it is finally technically possible.
 Often these conversations are chance, due to the sales approach of these vendors who want to sell to IT providers.

-To gain insight into our customer’s needs, portfolio managers talk a lot with their sales teams (read more about our Sales approach) and, of course, customers.
-It also makes eager use of material from research institutes such as Gartner and Forrester.
-To gain insight into the future needs of customers.
-Insights from Big Data Analyses within our client base also provide new insights for portfolio and product managers.
+To understand their customers’ needs, portfolio and product managers talk a lot with their sales teams (read more about our Sales approach) and, of course, customers.
+It also makes eager use of material from research institutes such as Gartner and Forrester to understand the future needs of customers.
+Insights from Big Data Analyses within their own customers also provide new insights for portfolio and product managers.

-But, did Henry Ford build the car from the supply of the different parts?
-Or… from the intrinsic need for fast transport?
+But, did Henry Ford now build the car from the supply of its various parts, or … from the intrinsic need for fast transportation?

-If you take a critical look at your portfolio development, where do you spend most of your time on?
+Now if you take a critical look at your own portfolio development, what do you spend the most time on?

-At Force21, we see that in many ISPs, the emphasis is on finding the New New Thing.
+At Force21, we see many IT Providers focusing on finding the New Thing.
 Portfolio and Product Managers spend more than 60% of their time finding new products.
-And those launched products are often sold to a new target group.
+And that newly launched products are mostly sold to a new target market.

-We see a 3rd task resulting from the many takeovers that take place within the ISP sector.
-That is portfolio rationalisation.
-When you merge different companies.
-You need to combine those portfolios and build a new consistent portfolio.
-The motivation behind this is usually to minimise maintenance on the various platforms.
-And to improve the occupancy rate.
+We also see a3rd task arising from the many acquisitions taking place within the ISP industry.
+After all, that is portfolio rationalization.
+With the merger of several companies, portfolios must be aligned and a new consistent portfolio built.
+The motivation behind this is usually to minimize maintenance on the various platforms and improve utilization rates.

-At Force21, we see that the biggest challenge is to create value forthe need in the target market set.
+At Force21, we believe that the biggest challenge for IT companies is to create value forthe need in the target market set.
 What solution do you offer for your customers’ value needs?
-We continue to see that IT companies focus primarily on functionality in their communications (see also our article: What Service Provider are you?).
+We continue to see IT companies in communications focused primarily on providing functionality and technology.
+(See also our article: What kind of Provider are you?).